rafaelmarques7/terraform-aws-dynamodb/examples/3.gsi/README.md

-# GSI and attributes configuration - DynamoDB example
+# DynamoDb Global Secondary Index example

-Note that this creates a dynamodb table that:
+The configuration provided in this directory creates a DynamoDb table that:

-* has the name *some-random-name*;
+* has the name *gsi-example*;
 * has primary key *ddb-hash-key*;
 * has secondary key *ddb-range-key*;
 * has R&W capacity of 1 units;